 The level of the Brazo Rico then rises and can go up to 30 meters above its standard height.

-The pressure of the water on the dam will gradually create an outlet, a small passage which will turn over the weeks into an ice bridge, which will finally collapse with a crash.
+The pressure of the water on the dam will gradually create an outlet, a small passage which will turn into an ice bridge over the weeks, which will finally collapse with a crash.
 The spectacle is renowned as one of the most awe-inspiring natural spectacles globally.

 This dam-ice bridge-rupture cycle occurs naturally.